PeterAlaks/lyric-display-updates/README.md

 * In OBS or VMix, add a **Browser Source** input.
 * For **Output 1**, set the URL to `http://localhost:4000/#/output1`.
 * For **Output 2**, set the URL to `http://localhost:4000/#/output2`.
-* Set the width to match your video canvas (e.g. 1920) and the height to suit your lyric lines (typically 200–300px).
+* Set the width and height of the browser source to match your video canvas (e.g. 1920 x 1080).
 * Enable **Shutdown source when not visible** for performance and **Refresh browser when active** for reliability.

 ### 3. OBS/VMix integration (across the network)